telerik/kendo-ui-core/docs/framework/datasource/overview.md

         title: "Star Wars: Return of the Jedi",
         year: 1983
     }];

     var localDataSource = new kendo.data.DataSource({
         data: movies
     });

-### Creating a DataSource bound to a remote data service
+### Bind DataSource to Remote Service

-In this scenario the DataSource needs information about the web service URL(s), the request type, the response data type, and the structure (schema) of the response, in case it is more complex than a plain array of objects.
+In this scenario the DataSource needs information about the web service URLs, the request type, the response data type, and the structure (`schema`) of the response, if it is more complex than a plain array of objects.
+You are also able to provide custom parameters, which are going to be submitted during the data request.

-Custom parameters can be provided, which will be submitted during the data request.
+###### Example

     var dataSource = new kendo.data.DataSource({
         transport: {
             read: {
                 // the remote service url
                 url: "http://api.openweathermap.org/data/2.5/find",

                 // the request type
                 type: "get",